 City West campus houses the major ISS unit, located within the David Unaipon College of Indigenous Education and Research (in the Division of Education, Arts and Social Sciences).

 Want more information about Indigenous support services?
-Take a look at the Guide for UniSA for Indigenous students, or contact the ISS Indigenous academic advisers.
+Contact the ISS Indigenous academic advisers.